hebrides/devtests/README.md

 - Use a presigned URL to imrpove upload speeds
 - Host your app on a free service like Netlify, Serverless.com, Heroku, or AWS.
 - Run a server side binary / lambda funtion, or use a Cloud Service API to further optimize the image with minimal reduction in quality, maximal reduction in size
-- Route to your app from a subdomain of a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) that you control with SSL, e.g., `https://img2url.jodiethecodeninja.io/`
+- Route to your app from a subdomain of a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) that you control with SSL, e.g.: `https://img2url.jodiethecodeninja.io/`
 - Accept more interesting MIME types like `image/heic`, `image/svg`, and `application/pdf`
 - Accept a proprietary visual format like `.fig` and `.sketch`